 By Ferry Boat

-The venue is in Myconian Imperial Resort.
-Although a small block of rooms has been reserved in Myconian Imperial Resort and in Royal Myconian (very close to venue), participants are encouraged to book their own hotel rooms, giving each the opportunity to customise their Mykonos experience according to their individual preferences.
-There are many wonderful hotel options in the island within a wide range of budget .
+The venue is in Elounda Beach, Elounda, Crete.
+Although a small block of rooms has been reserved in Elounda Beach Resort and the Elounda Bay Hotel (very close to venue), participants are encouraged to book their own hotel rooms, giving each the opportunity to customise their Crete experience according to their individual preferences.
+There are many wonderful hotel options in the area within a wide range of budget .

-Mykonos is one of the most popular destinations in the world in late June and there is extremely high demand, so we strongly encourage you to book your hotel room AS SOON AS POSSIBLE since prices and availability can change drastically with delayed booking.
+Elounda is one of the most popular destinations in Crete in June and there is high demand, so we strongly encourage you to book your hotel room AS SOON AS POSSIBLE since prices and availability can change drastically with delayed booking.

 Time: Local time is GMT 2 (GMT 3 between the last Sunday in April and the last Sunday in October).
 Electricity: 230V, 50 Hz.
 Money: The euro is the official currency, divided into 100 cents.
 Banks are open Monday to Friday, 8 a.m. to 2 p.m.
 ATMs are available in all big cities.
 In order to exchange cash or traveller’s checks, you need to have your passport with you.

 Join the Aegean spirit.
-See you in Mykonos!
+See you in Elounda!